Click of death: Background

-The clicking sound itself arises from the unexpected movement of the disk's read/write actuator.
+The clicking sound itself arises from the movement of the disk drive's actuator arm that supports the read-and-write heads.
 At startup, and during use, the disk head must move correctly and be able to confirm that it is correctly tracking data on the disk.
-If the head fails to move as expected or upon moving cannot track the disk surface correctly, the disk controller may attempt to recover from the error by returning the head to its home position and then retrying, at times causing an audible "click".
-In some devices, the process automatically retries, causing a repeated or rhythmic clicking sound, sometimes accompanied by the whirring sound of the drive plate spinning.
+If the head fails to move as expected, or upon moving cannot track the disk surface correctly, the disk controller may attempt to recover from the error by returning the head to its home position and then retrying, at times causing an audible "click".
+In some devices, the retry process may be repeated multiple times, causing a repeated or rhythmic clicking sound, sometimes accompanied by the whirring sound of the spindle motor that rotates the platters.

-Origin of the term

-The phrase "click of death" originated to describe a failure mode of the Iomega ZIP drives, appearing in print as early as January 30, 1998.
-In his podcast of September 18, 2008, Mac journalist Tim Robertson claimed to have coined the phrase in the early 1990s.

-Iomega Zip drives
+Iomega drives

-Iomega Zip drives were prone to developing misaligned heads.
+Iomega's Zip drives were prone to developing misaligned heads.
 Iomega received thousands of complaints about the click of death.
-Iomega stated that fewer than 1 in 200 Jaz and Zip drive owners were affected by the click of death.
+Iomega stated on their website: "Like the predictable snap of a camera, a 'click' from a Zip drive is normal when a Zip user inserts or ejects a Zip disk, or when a file on a Zip disk is saved or accessed.
+However, repetitive clicking is a symptom of a damaged drive or disk."

+Iomega's Jaz drives were also affected—by early 1999, Iomega stated that the click of death had affected "fewer than half of 1 percent of all Jaz and Zip users".
+In late 1998, an article in Macworld had discussed Zip drives and "all the horror stories you've read" about the click of death, while noting that "even a statistically tiny number of drive and cartridge failures is enough to spawn a dissatisfied subculture."

 A class-action suit (Rinaldi v.
 Iomega Corp., 41 U.C.C.
 Rep. Serv.
-2d 1143) was filed against them for violation of the Delaware Consumer Fraud Act in September 1998.
+2d 1143) was filed against Iomega for violation of the Delaware Consumer Fraud Act in September 1999.
+However, the case was dismissed following a motion from Iomega, based on "a disclaimer that had been included inside the box in which the drive was sold."

 Hard disk drives

-On a hard disk drive, the click of death refers to a similar failure mode; the head actuator may click or knock as the drive repetitively tries to recover from one or more errors.
-These sounds can be heard as the heads load or unload, or they can be the sounds of the actuator striking a stop, or both.
+On a hard disk drive, click of death refers to a similar failure mode; the head actuator may click or knock as the drive repetitively tries to recover from one or more errors.
+These sounds can be heard as the heads load (park) or unload, or when the actuator is unable to calibrate or locate correctly.